timetheoretical/jitsi-meet-outlook/README.md

 The published code and installer is still at an early stage.
 Preliminarily, the following amendments are in the pipeline:
 - [ ] Add RTF body text to appointment for improved appearance
 - [ ] Shift the controls in the appointment ribbon to the left
-- [ ] Add checks for Outlook having been installed on the target computer and that its architecture matches that of the installer
+- [ ] Add checks for Outlook having been installed on the target computer
 - [ ] Add persistent setting: add URL to Location field of appointment
 - [ ] Add setting allowing users to generate random strings instead of random combinations of words
-- [ ] Add possibility for preconfiguration of settings via silent installs (v0.4.0)
+- [x] Add possibility for preconfiguration of settings via silent installs (v0.4.0)
 - [x] Make the installation procedure less painful (v0.2.0)
 - [x] Add small icons to the buttons in the appointment ribbon (v0.2.0)
 - [x] Add a button for starting a conference with video muted to appointment tab (v0.2.0)